Distributed optimization over time-varying directed graphs: Problem, Algorithm and Main Results

 \subsection{Our results}

-Our first theorem demonstrates the correctness of the subgradient-push method for an arbitrary stepsize $\alpha(t)$ satisfying Eq.~(\ref{eq:dimstep}); this holds under the assumptions we have laid out above, as well as an additional technical assumption on the boundedness of the subgradients. \begin{theorem} Suppose that: \begin{enumerate} \item[(a)] The graph sequence $\{G(t)\}$ is uniformly strongly connected with a self-loop at every node. \item[(b)] Each function $f_i(\bz)$ is convex and the set $Z^* = \arg \min_{\bz \in \R^d} F(\bz)$ is nonempty. \item[(c)] The subgradients of each $f_i(\bz)$ are uniformly bounded, i.e., there exists $L_i < \infty$ such that
+Our first theorem demonstrates the correctness of the subgradient-push method for an arbitrary stepsize $\alpha(t)$ satisfying Eq.~(\ref{eq:dimstep}); this holds under the assumptions we have laid out above, as well as an additional technical assumption on the subgradient boundedness. \begin{theorem} Suppose that: \begin{enumerate} \item[(a)] The graph sequence $\{G(t)\}$ is uniformly strongly connected. \item[(b)] Each function $f_i(\bz)$ is convex \aor{over $\mathbb{R}^d$} and the set $Z^* = \Argmin_{\bz \in \R^d} F(\bz)$ is nonempty. \item[(c)] The subgradients of each $f_i(\bz)$ are uniformly bounded, i.e., there exists $L_i < \infty$ such that for all $\bz\in\mathbb{R}^d$,

 \end{enumerate} Then, the distributed subgradient-push method of Eq.~\eqref{eq:minmet} with the stepsize satisfying the conditions in Eq.~\eqref{eq:dimstep} has the following property

 \end{theorem}